Genivia/ugrep/README.md

 ### Displaying match context with -A, -B, -C, and -y

     -A NUM, --after-context=NUM
-            Print NUM lines of trailing context after matching lines.
+            Output NUM lines of trailing context after matching lines.
 Places a --group-separator between contiguous groups of matches.
-See also options -B, -C, and -y.
+If -o is specified, output the match with context to fit NUM columns after the match or shortening the match.
+See also options -B, -C and -y.
     -B NUM, --before-context=NUM
-            Print NUM lines of leading context before matching lines.
+            Output NUM lines of leading context before matching lines.
 Places a --group-separator between contiguous groups of matches.
-See also options -A, -C, and -y.
+If -o is specified, output the match with context to fit NUM columns before the match or shortening the match.
+See also options -A, -C and -y.
     -C NUM, --context=NUM
-            Print NUM lines of leading and trailing context surrounding each match.
+            Output NUM lines of leading and trailing context surrounding each matching line.
 Places a --group-separator between contiguous groups of matches.
-See also options -A, -B, and -y.
+If -o is specified, output the match with context to fit NUM columns before and after the match or shortening the match.
+See also options -A, -B and -y.
     -y, --any-line
             Any line is output (passthru).
 Non-matching lines are output as context with a `-' separator.
 See also options -A, -B, and -C.
+    -o, --only-matching
+            Output only the matching part of lines.
+If -b, -k or -u is specified, output each match on a separate line.
+When multiple lines match a pattern, output the matching lines with `|' as the field separator.
+If -A, -B or -C is specified, fits the match and its context on a line within the specified number of columns.

 To display two lines of context before and after a matching line:

-    ugrep -C2 'FIXME' myfile.cpp
+    ug -C2 'FIXME' myfile.cpp

 To show three lines of context after a matched line:

-    ugrep -A3 'FIXME.*' myfile.cpp:
+    ug -A3 'FIXME.*' myfile.cpp:

 To display one line of context before each matching line with a C function definition (C names are non-Unicode):

-    ugrep -B1 -f c/functions myfile.c
+    ug -B1 -f c/functions myfile.c

 To display one line of context before each matching line with a C++ function definition (C++ names may be Unicode):

-    ugrep -B1 -f c++/functions myfile.cpp
+    ug -B1 -f c++/functions myfile.cpp

 To display any non-matching lines as context for matching lines with `-y`:

-    ugrep -y -f c++/functions myfile.cpp
+    ug -y -f c++/functions myfile.cpp

 To display a hexdump of a matching line with one line of hexdump context:

-    ugrep -C1 -UX '\xaa\xbb\xcc' a.out
+    ug -C1 -UX '\xaa\xbb\xcc' a.out

-Context within a line is displayed by simply adjusting the pattern and using option `-o`, for example to show the word (when present) before and after a match of `pattern` (`\w+` matches a word and `\h+` matches spacing), where `-U` matches ASCII words instead of full Unicode:
+Context within a line is displayed with option `-o` with a context option:

-    ugrep -o -U '(\w+\h+)?pattern(\h+\w+)?' myfile.cpp
+    ug -o -C20 'pattern' myfile.cpp

-Same, but with line numbers (`-n`), column numbers (`-k`), tab spacing (`-T`) for all matches separately (`-u`), and showing up to 8 characters of context instead of a single word:
+Same, but with pretty output with headings, line numbers and column numbers (`-k`) and showing context:

-    ugrep -onkTg -U '.{0,8}pattern.{0,8}' myfile.cpp | ugrep 'pattern'
+    ug --pretty -oC20 'pattern' myfile.cpp

 🔝 [Back to table of contents](#toc)